 Look for unique items that your guests won’t be able to find anywhere else.
 Look at the following suggestions to help you get started:

 - And so much more!

 Generate excitement before your event by creating an auction catalog with images and a description of each item (or experience) and teach registered guests how to place bids to prepare them for the big day.
-Plus, with dedicated software you can track the progress of your online auctions in real time:
+Plus, with dedicated auction software (like OneCause) you can track the progress of your online auctions in real time:

 Main Takeaway: Online auctions make it possible for supporters from all over the world to participate and are cost-effective so that you can raise the most money from your event.

 You’ve likely heard of the ALS Ice Bucket Challenge, but you may not know just how successful that particular viral fundraising campaign was.